eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

   efficient MCMC sampler known to man, and `jitter+adapt_diag`… well, you get the point.

-- However, if you're truly grasping at straws, the more powerful initialization setting would be `advi` or `advi+adapt_diag`, which uses variational inference to initialize the sampler.
-An even better option would be to use `advi+adapt_diag_grad`, which is (at the time of writing) an experimental feature in beta.
+- However, if you're truly grasping at straws, a more powerful initialization setting would be `advi` or `advi+adapt_diag`, which uses variational inference to initialize the sampler.
+An even better option would be to use `advi+adapt_diag_grad` ~~which is (at the time of writing) an experimental feature in beta~~.

 - Never initialize the sampler with the MAP estimate!
 In low dimensional problems the MAP estimate (a.k.a. the mode of the posterior) is often quite a